lexibank/bowernpny/README.md

-# CLDF dataset derived from Bowern and Atkinson's "Internal Structure of Pama-Nyungan", from 2012
+# CLDF dataset derived from Bowern and Atkinson's "Internal Structure of Pama-Nyungan" from 2012

 Cite the source dataset as